seasketch/next/packages/client/README.md

 ## Deploying changes

-Use the automated release process.
+Use the automated release pipeline in via GitHub Actions and pull request.

 ## Available Scripts